I’ve got a question for you today…

 Ingredients

-• 2 bananas (not too ripe as it will make your bars too soft)
+• 2 bananas (not too ripe, as they’ll make your bars too soft)

 • 1/2 cup roasted sweet potato (fresh or canned)